hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 ### Complexity

 We can evaluate each cell in terms of how complex the RNA species are by using a measure called the novelty score.
 The novelty score is computed by taking the ratio of nGenes over nUMI.
 If there are many captured transcripts (high nUMI) and a low number of genes detected in a cell, this likely means that you only captured a low number of genes and simply sequenced transcripts from those lower number of genes over and over again.
-These low complexity (low novelty) cells could represent a specific cell type (i.e. red blood cells which lack a typical transcriptome), or could be due to some other strange artifact or contamination.
+These low complexity (low novelty) cells could represent a specific cell type (i.e. red blood cells which lack a typical transcriptome), or could be due to an artifact or contamination.
 Generally, we expect the novelty score to be above 0.80 for good quality cells.

 ```r
 # Visualize the overall complexity of the gene expression by visualizing the genes detected per UMI (novelty score)